LABOR RELATIONS CONSULTANTS

-The ideal candidate approaches labor relations consulting from an organizing perspective and is able to demonstrate effective skills in as well as communicate the connection between organizing and collective bargaining, member advocacy, building community relationships, media outreach, political action, public education, and professional issues.
+We are also accepting resumes for placement in the OEA Employment Pool.
+The ideal candidate approaches labor relations consulting from an organizing perspective and is able to demonstrate effective skills in organizing, member advocacy and collective bargaining, community engagement, and political action.
+In addition, a candidate needs to understand public education and professional issues.

 - Plans, assists, and/or serves as a consultant to the local association in the collective bargaining process